SoraRabbit Short Hop 025: Horror Movie Marathon Part 1

 All of that said, this is clearly the first movie in a franchise, and as such it feels like just what it is— a beginning.
 I feel like each movie will be better and more expansive than the last, which necessarily skews my rating of this one.
 The failed ending twist and the amazing climactic twist kind of cancel each other out.
 I give this 8 out of 10 bloody clowns.

 Slumber Party Massacre was released in 1982.
 This movie was produced and directed by Amy Jones and written by Rita Mae Brown, which immediately got me interested.
 It’s rare to see female writers and directors helming horror movies from this era.
 This movie is the first entry in the loose Massacre franchise, which includes Slumber Party Massacre, Sorority House Massacre, Cheerleader Massacre, and more.
-The movies do not, generally, continue or intersect.
+The movies do not, generally, continue or intersect with each other.
 The franchise is mainly based on shared concepts, female creators, and the word “massacre” in the titles.

 Content Warnings: Nudity, adult language, drug and alcohol use, more nudity, blood, violence, a creepy neighbor, sexual themes, boobs, cruelty to snails, basketball, and just a bit more nudity.